 From 31 representative publications, the ADQI working group drafted recommendations, which were classified by 4 topics:

 - AKI risk assessment

 AKI risk assessment

-Most AKI cases already occur even before the patient present with the symptoms of acute illness.
-For the AKI risk assessment, the consensus group suggest to run a Kidney Health Assessment (KHA) that should reveal AKI susceptibility and includes, along other factors, AKI history, chronic kidney disease and the exposure to nephrotoxic medications.
-The additional use of damage or functional biomarkers based on the results of the KHA is strongly recommended.
+Most AKI cases already occur even before the patient presents symptoms of acute illness.
+For AKI risk assessment, the consensus group suggests to run a Kidney Health Assessment (KHA) that should reveal AKI susceptibility and includes among other factors AKI history, chronic kidney disease and the exposure to nephrotoxic medications.
+The additional use of damage or functional biomarkers based on the results of the KHA is strongly recommended (2).